How can Planning Aid England help?

 Who volunteers for Planning Aid England?

-There are about 750 Planning Aid England volunteers in England, over half of whom are chartered members of the RTPI.
+There are about 900 Planning Aid England volunteers in England, about half of whom are chartered members of the RTPI.
 Most volunteers are in full time employment and work in local government, private practice or in academia.

 Every volunteer who gives advice is an experienced, professional town planner.
 Volunteers are indemnified (insured) for the advice they give.
 Volunteers working in local government cannot give advice in their authority's area and volunteers in private practice cannot give advice where there is a conflict with their work.